 - For up-to-date information on departure options from Lithuania, please visit the COVID-19 Page and Alerts and Messages on the website of the U.S. Embassy in Lithuania.

-The border closures will impact a significant number of train, air, and bus routes.
-It will also include a complete stop of all cruise ship and ferry traffic to Latvia.
-Other EU land borders will be closed to commercial passenger vehicles but personal vehicles of Latvian citizens and residents will be permitted to cross.
-The borders with Russia and Belarus will be closed for all passenger travel.
+The borders with Russia and Belarus remain closed for all passenger travel.
 The Latvian government will continue to allow the transport of goods into Latvia, including food and medicine, through all borders.
 The Latvian government is implementing these measures to curtail the spread of Coronavirus (COVID-19).
-Expect significant delays at all Latvian ports of entry in the coming days.

 - FAQs from U.S. Citizens regarding March 11 and March 14 Presidential Proclamations